 During the next sync, the following rows are replicated:

-Instead of replicating the entire table again, only the rows that had values greater than the last stored value in the Replication Key column were replicated.
+Instead of replicating the entire table again, only the rows with Replication Key values that were greater than or equal to the last value saved by Stitch were replicated.
+Notice that the record for

 While there may be a small amount of duplication when using this method (it’s to ensure Stitch doesn’t miss any data), it’s the most efficient way to use Stitch.